co8/hds/readme.md

 A step by step series of examples that tell you how to get a development environment running

+Crontab
-Crontab - Run at Reboot and every 5 minutes
+- Run every 5 minutes and at Reboot
+- Change directory path to match your own

     $ crontab -e
     */5 * * * * cd ~/hds; python3 hds.py  >> ~/cron.log 2>&1